mietek/halcyon-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _10–15 seconds_

-In this step, Cabal fails to configure the app, because the _hourglass_ library isn’t provided in the existing sandbox directory, and Halcyon suggests adding a single version constraint, `hourglass-0.2.8`.
+In this step, Cabal fails to configure the app, because the _hourglass_ library isn’t provided in the existing sandbox directory.
+Halcyon suggests adding a single version constraint, `hourglass-0.2.8`.

 The [`step5`](https://github.com/mietek/halcyon-tutorial/tree/step5) version of the app declares this constraint: